huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Moulin Rogue
 - [ ] La La Land

-#### "Island in the Stream" is a duet with Kenny Rogers and what other country singer?
+#### "Islands in the Stream" is a duet with Kenny Rogers and what other country singer?

 - [x] Dolly Parton
 - [ ] Reba McEntire